siddhpant/bodha/content/posts/2023/10/18/ece_study_resources/index.md

 This is a hard and high IQ subject, but also very interesting.
 It relates to a major part of our everyday macro world -  you'll start seeing antennas everywhere for the rest of your life once you start learning this subject!

-*Warning:* You must have a good grasp of vector calculus!
+*Warning:* You must know electromagnetism (like Maxwell's equations etc), and have a good grasp of vector calculus!
 Otherwise in your quest to avoid it via integral relations, you're gonna mess everything up and fail!
 Yes, that's very specific :P

 Here are some videos I'd suggest watching: